 Ethnic Newswatch.
 Articles from over 340 alternative-press newspapers, magazines and journals.
 Includes the Chicago Citizen (1991-), Chicago Defender (1999-), Chicago Independent Bulletin (1996-2007), Chicago Jewish Star (1993-), Chicago Reporter (2009-), and Chicago Weekend (1992-).

 Google News Newspaper Archive.
-Includes hundreds of historic newspapers digitized and/or indexed by Google through their News Archive Partner Program.
+Includes hundreds of historical newspapers digitized and/or indexed by Google through their News Archive Partner Program.

 Lexis-Nexis.
 Coverage varies, but includes articles from about 2,000 U.S. and international papers and newswires with an emphasis on legal and business news.
 Includes the New York Times since 2002.

 Newspaper Source.
 Coverage varies, but includes articles from more than 40 national and international newspapers, and selective full text for almost 400 regional American newspapers.
 In addition, full text television and radio news transcripts are also provided.
 Years of coverage vary.